OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:13

-and he was in the wilderness for forty days, being tempted by Satan.
+and he was in the wilderness for forty days, facing temptations from Satan.
 He was with the wild animals, and angels attended him.

 ---